londondev77/Home-Assistant-Thermostat-booster/README.md

 ## Benefits

 - **Easy to set up**.
 Add the integration to HACS and then set up a new integration per thermostat.
-Finally add the associated card to your dashboard (or just use the Services).
+Finally add the associated card(s) to your dashboard (or just use the Services).
 Everything else should be taken care of.
 It should be quick and easy!
 - **Scalable**.
-Should work with multiple thermostats.
+Works with multiple thermostats.
 - **Resilient**.
 Persists across Home Assistant restarts and works even if the boost expires when the server is offline.
 This needs further testing as it was difficult to get working properly!
 - **Thought through!** I've tried to take into account all the different scenarios where things can go wrong and ensure the integration doesn't fall over.
 I've also designed the UI to make sense (to me at least).
 - **Services/Actions available**.
-If you don't want to use the supplied dashboard card, you should still be able to boost thermostats with the provided Services.
+If you don't want to use the supplied dashboard card, you can still be able to boost thermostats with the provided Services.

 ## Automatic Installation with HACS
 1. Add this repository to HACS using the following button